-Evaluation manual PPP EU part Chapter 6 Persistence Version 2.0; January 2014 Chapte manual PPP EU part er 6 Persistence 2.1; October 2016 Paragraph and page number Short explanation of old EM situation Paragraph and page number New situation in the updated E.M.
-Throughout the document Data requirement for the active substance: full text taken from Commission Regulation (EU) No 283/2013 Throughout the document Full text taken from Commission Regulation (EU) No 283/2013 and Commission Regulation (EU) No 284/2013 was removed.
+anual PPP EU part Version Date Paragraph Changes 2.0 January 2014 Throughout the document Data requirement for the active substance: full text taken from Commission Regulation (EU) No 283/2013 2.1 October 2016 Throughout the document Full text taken from Commission Regulation (EU) No 283/2013 and Commission Regulation (EU) No 284/2013 was removed.
 Paragraph 1.3.4, page 9.
 PEC soil calculations in case of spot treatment and/or non-professional use.
 Paragraph 1.3.5, page 9.
 PEC soil calculations in case of seed treatment, flowerbulbs, potatoes.
+2.2 January 2017 Paragraph 1.3.6, page 11 Instructions for modelling the exposure to soil of mushroom cultivation have been incorporated in the Evaluation Manual Appendix 5 PECsoil calculations for potatoes Appendix 5 Interception usage for grassland added from NL Part Evaluation Manual version 2.0 persistence; these were not included in version 2.1